thisisomar/shopify-backend-challenge/README.md

     npm install

-Now that all the dependencies are installed, you should be able to start frontend using the command:
+Now that all the dependencies are installed, you should be able to start the frontend using the command:

     npm run dev